ウールの虫食い対策と「喰われた後の対応」

 Hello.
 I'm Hiroki, a new staff member at OLENO.

-I've been studying wool for two months now, and I've gotten quite knowledgeable about it, and I've started to pay more attention to the materials of the clothes I wear.
+I've been studying wool for two months now, and I've gotten to know it quite well, and I've started to pay more attention to the materials used in the clothes I wear.

-Meanwhile, when I was sorting out my wardrobe for winter, I came across some wool socks with holes in them...
+Meanwhile, when I was sorting out my dresser for winter, I came across some wool socks with holes in them...

-I thought about throwing them away, but then I wondered if there was no other way to throw away socks with holes in them.
-I did some research on holes in wool socks = moth damage, so this time I'd like to summarize some measures that anyone can take to prevent moth damage and what to do if holes appear in socks .
+I thought about throwing them away, but then the thought crossed my mind: is there no other way to throw away socks with holes in them?
+So I did some research on holes in wool socks = moth damage.
+For those who are also troubled by the moth damage problem in wool or merino wool socks, I would like to summarize some measures that anyone can take to prevent moth damage and what to do when holes appear in socks .

 5 ways to prevent moth damage to wool socks